-For each of four projects, students will follow an iterative process leading to an effective didactic final piece.
+First, we'll get you up to speed with basic skills.
+Then, you will follow an iterative process leading to an effective didactic final piece.

-NOTE: This 3-hour studio will include a significant amount of discussion and critique, as well as lectures, demonstrations, discussions, activities, and in-class work time.
+NOTE:This 3-hour studio will include a significant amount of discussion and critique, as well as lectures, demonstrations, discussions, activities, and in-class work time.
 Note that you will need to put in a significant amount of time outside of class in order to come to class ready and to complete work on time.
 Sharing techniques with each other is a valuable opportunity which I encourage.
 Also, the more you participate in critiques, the more you will get out of the class.